essential61/Weather4SolarUK/README.md

     );

 #### Location-specific code
+The Python scripts are each passed the code for the specific location to fetch weather data for as a command-line parameter.
+If you wish to clone this repo, you are most likely to want to fetch forecasts for your specific region.
+You will need to edit the yml files in .github/workflows e.g.

+    - name: execute py script # run metoffice.py with 'place_code' parameter
+    run: python metoffice.py <your place-code>`

+and

+    - name: execute py script # run metoffice.py with 'place_code' parameter
+    run: python metoffice_update.py <your place-code>`

+To find your place code, look at the url of the search result for your location returned from https://www.metoffice.gov.uk/

+i.e.

+    https://weather.metoffice.gov.uk/forecast /{place_code}?date=YYYY-mm-dd
 #### Repo Permissions
 In order for the scripts to update the repo with the latest weather forecast, the GITHUB_TOKEN requires write permission on the repository.
 ![permissions](githubaction.png)